What Can We Learn from a Semiparametric Factor Analysis of Item Responses and Response Time? An Illustration with the PISA 2015 Data: Introduction

 Augmenting standard IRT models with a measurement component for item-level RT may result in more precise ability scores, which is often highlighted as a practical benefit of RT modeling in educational assessment \citep{BolsinovaTijmstra2018, vanderLindenEtAl2010}.
 Under a simple-structure model with bivariate normal factors, the degree to which item-level RT improves scoring precision is dictated by the strength of the inter-factor correlation \citep[see Study 1 of][]{vanderLindenEtAl2010}.
 However, near-zero correlation estimates between ability and speed were sometimes encountered in real-world applications \citep[e.g.,][]{BolsinovaEtAl2017a, BolsinovaEtAl2017b, LeeJia2014, vanderLindenEtAl1999}.
 Whenever it happens, analysts are inclined to conclude that item-level RT is not useful for ability estimation at all, or that a less parsimonious factor structure is needed to enhance the utility of RT for scoring purposes \citep[e.g., allowing the log-RT variables to cross-load on the ability factor][]{BolsinovaTijmstra2018}.

 Indeed, \citeauthor{vanderLinden2007}'s \citeyearpar{vanderLinden2007} model could be overly restrictive for analyzing item responses and RT data.
-We, however, do not want to rush to the conclusion that it is the simple factor structure that should be blamed and abandoned.
-Other parametric assumptions, such as forms of link functions, linear or curvilinear dependencies, and error distributions, are also part of the model specification and may contribute to the misfit as well.
-A fair evaluation on the tenability and usefulness of a simple factor structure demands a version of the model with minimal parametric assumptions other than the simple factor structure itself, which we refer to as a {\it semiparametric simple-structure model}.
+We, however, do not want to rush to the conclusion that it is the simple factor structure that should be blamed and abandoned. \yl{Other parametric assumptions, such as link functions, linear or curvilinear dependencies, and distributions of latent traits and error terms, are also part of the model specification and may contribute to the misfit as well.} A fair evaluation on the tenability and usefulness of a simple factor structure demands a version of the model with minimal parametric assumptions other than the simple factor structure itself, which we refer to as a {\it semiparametric simple-structure model}.
 Should the semiparametric model still struggle to fit the data adequately, we no longer hesitate to give up on the simple factor structure.